hengwu0/cmi-p404-docker-enabled/README.md

         B. Turn off the phone normally, and then press the power button and volume up button together to power-on the phone.
 It will enter into recovery mode.

-2. Connect to the computer, execute the command `fastboot flash boot new kernel.img`, and flash into the new compiled kernel.
+2. Connect to the computer, execute the command `fastboot flash boot new boot.img`, and flash into the new compiled kernel.

 3. Execute the `fastboot reboot`, and the phone will restart normally.

-## 8. Recompile the kernel
+## 9. Recompile the kernel

 If you want to recompile the kernel again, you can delete this directory.
 It will clean up the previous compilation.
 The command is: